savvas-ap/cpp-simulated-evaluations/README.md

 ## Description
-In this repository you can find all the elaborate results that were used for the simulated evaluation of an innovative, optimized for real-life use, STC-based, multi-robot Coverage Path Planning (mCPP) algorithm, based on a previous work of our lab
+In this repository you can find all the elaborate results that were used for the simulated evaluation of an innovative, optimized for real-life use, STC-based, multi-robot Coverage Path Planning (mCPP) algorithm, presented [in this work](https://arxiv.org/abs/2201.07030), based on a previous work of our lab
 [ [paper](http://kapoutsis.info/wp-content/uploads/2017/02/j3.pdf) | [implementation](https://github.com/athakapo/DARP) ], along with the
 ROIs used for the evaluations.
 The simulated evaluation can be divided in two major parts: (i) the Single-Robot Paths Evaluation and (ii) the Multi-Robot Marginal utility study.